sumc1992/OpenStreetMap-Project-Syracuse-NY/README.md

 ### Conclusion
 Although this Syracuse dataset is relatively clean when compared to other metropolitan areas, I see many potential areas of improvement in terms of the consistence of tag names, tiger gps locations, as well as outdated data.
+The map dataset could be drastically improved if the tiger gps locations data points could be validated and checked.
+But this could be a difficulty task to accomplish as one would have to find a third party dataset like Google or Bing to validate the data but mapping data is usually confidential.
+Another way to greatly improve the dataset could be to manually scan and check each node and way and update it with latest information.
+But the task could be very time consuming.
 For the purpose of this project, I think the dataset has been well cleaned.